Table of Contents

 Step 1: Load Your Scans into Imerso

-To use the Surface Analyser, log into your project and load the scan data of the area you wish to check.
+To use the Surface Analyser, log into your project and load the area you wish to check.

 You can check surface flatness against scans made with any scanner, including Leica BLK360, RTC360, Trimble X7, Faro Focus, NavVis VLX or similar.